audulus/docs/modules.md

 This is an overview of all of the modules in the Audulus module library.

-Audulus modules are created using nodes.
+All Audulus modules are created using nodes.

-Each module does a specific thing to generate or modify signals.
-Some modules are simple, like an attenuator, and some are more complex, like full-voiced synth modules.
+Each module does a specific thing to create or modify signals.
+Some modules are simple, like an attenuator, and some are more complex, like fully-voiced synthesizers.

-To use modules, you must understand the 4 basic standardized signals: audio, gate, modulation, and octave.
+To use modules, you must first understand the 4 basic standardized signals in Audulus: audio, gate, modulation, and octave.
 Each signal and its indicator are outlined below.

 To download and share user-created modules, join the Audulus community forum.